BEFRIENDING YOUR BRAIN

 UPCOMING ONLINE WORKSHOPS

-Join us for our upcoming supportive & nourishing online mindfulness & self-compassion workshops!
+Join us for our upcoming supportive & nourishing online self-leadership workshops!

 Don't miss out on this opportunity to nurture yourself and connect with others in a supportive virtual environment.